Configure private IP addresses for a virtual machine (Classic) using the Azure portal

-Before you work with Azure resources, it's important to understand that Azure currently has two deployment models: Azure Resource Manager and classic.
+Azure currently has two deployment models: Azure Resource Manager and classic.
 Make sure you understand deployment models and tools before you work with any Azure resource.
-You can view the documentation for different tools by clicking the tabs at the top of this article.
+To view the documentation for different tools, select the tabs at the beginning of this article.

 This article covers the classic deployment model.
 You can also manage a static private IP address in the Resource Manager deployment model.

-To better illustrate how to configure a static IP address for a VM, this document will use the scenario below.
+To better illustrate how to configure a static IP address for a VM, this document uses this scenario:

-In this scenario you will create a VM named DNS01 in the FrontEnd subnet, and set it to use a static IP address of 192.168.1.101.
+In this scenario, you create a VM named DNS01 in the FrontEnd subnet, and then set it to use a static IP address of 192.168.1.101.

 The sample steps that follow expect a simple environment already created.
 If you want to run the steps as they are displayed in this document, first build the test environment described in create a vnet.

 How to specify a static private IP address when creating a VM

 To create a VM named DNS01 in the FrontEnd subnet of a VNet named TestVNet with a static private IP of 192.168.1.101, complete the following steps:

 From a browser, navigate to https://portal.azure.com and, if necessary, sign in with your Azure account.

 Select NEW > Compute > Windows Server 2012 R2 Datacenter, notice that the Select a deployment model list already shows Classic, and then select Create.

 Under Create VM, enter the name of the VM to be created (DNS01 in the scenario), the local administrator account, and password.

 Select Optional Configuration > Network > Virtual Network, and then select TestVNet.
 If TestVNet is not available, make sure you are using the Central US location and have created the test environment described at the beginning of this article.

 Under Network, make sure the subnet currently selected is FrontEnd, then select IP addresses, under IP address assignment select Static, and then enter 192.168.1.101 for IP Address as seen below.